 - Understand that schools can maintain separate teams for members of each sex if selection for teams is based on competitive skills or if the sport in question involves physical contact.
 Contact sports are considered to be boxing, wrestling, rugby, ice hockey, football, basketball, and other sports involving bodily contact.
 However, if opportunities to participate in sports activities have previously been denied to one sex, members of that sex must be allowed to try out for whichever team is the only one offering the activity.

 - Membership must be 100% students.

-- Agree to notify OAE of any student organization travel and abide by the Student Travel Policy found here: http://www2.montana.edu/policy/student_trips/ as well as the process published by OAE found HERE regarding student organization travel.
+- Agree to notify OSE of any student organization travel and abide by the Student Travel Policy found here: http://www2.montana.edu/policy/student_trips/ as well as the process published by OSE found on the Student Organizational Travel page.

 - Comply with all University regulations regarding the use of the University name.
 STATE STATUTES SPECIFICALLY PROHIBIT THE USE OF THE NAMES "MSU", "MSU-BOZEMAN”, "MONTANA STATE UNIVERSITY" OR "MONTANA STATE UNIVERSITY-BOZEMAN" IN FRONT OF THE STUDENT ORGANIZATION NAME, OR ON BANK ACCOUNT TITLES.

-- Submit all revisions, such as alterations to organizational name or purpose, change in leadership or advisor, to the Office of Activities and Engagement in a timely fashion.
+- Submit all revisions, such as alterations to organizational name or purpose, change in leadership or advisor, to the Office of Student Engagement in a timely fashion.

 - Understand that with any activity there are inherent risks and organizations are responsible for managing this risk in a reasonable manner.